LWL-cpu/RAG-Instruct/README.md

 - **Deploy**

-HuatuoGPT-o1 can be used just like `Llama-3.1-8B-Instruct`.
+RAG-Instruct can be used just like `Llama-3.1-8B-Instruct`.
 You can deploy it with tools like [vllm](https://github.com/vllm-project/vllm) or [Sglang](https://github.com/sgl-project/sglang),  or perform direct inference:
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer